Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Abstract

 \section{Abstract}

 We propose a Condorcet consistent voting method that we call Split Cycle.
-Split Cycle belongs to the small family of known voting methods that significantly narrow the choice of winners in the presence of majority cycles while also satisfying \textit{independence of clones}.
+Split Cycle belongs to the small family of known voting methods satisfying the anti-vote-splitting criterion of \textit{independence of clones}.
 In this family, only Split Cycle satisfies a new criterion we call \textit{immunity to spoilers}, which concerns adding candidates to elections, as well as the known criteria of \textit{positive involvement} and \textit{negative involvement}, which concern adding voters to elections.
 Thus, in contrast to other clone-independent methods, Split Cycle mitigates both ``spoiler effects'' and ``strong no show paradoxes.''